AmreshSinha/mememania/CONTRIBUTING.md

 6. Start a Pull Request
 Now submit the pull request and click on `Create pull request`.
 7. Get a code review approval/reject
-8. After approval, merge your PR
+8. After approval, maintainers will merge your PR
 9. GitHub will automatically delete the branch after the merge is done. (they can still be restored).

 ## Security & Privacy